 These are some of the most popular social media management tools:

 Even if you’re starting your business from scratch as a one-woman operation, it’s important to think of yourself as a leader from day one.
-There are so many wonderful online tools for women who want to grow their businesses and build an empire, but you need to think like a leader before you can be one.
+There are many wonderful online tools for women who want to grow their businesses and build an empire, but you need to think like a leader before you can be one.

 Social media is a great way to promote your business and grow your network.
-It can also help you grow your personal brand and feel more confident in your professional accomplishments.
-If you leverage social media well, you could make a much bigger splash than you anticipated when you first started your business.
+It can also help you build your personal brand and feel more confident in your professional accomplishments.
+If you leverage social media well, you could make a much bigger splash than you anticipated when you started your business.

 Step into the role of leader.
 Own it.
 For too long, women have had to fight against a glass ceiling before achieving business success.
 That’s finally changing, and it’s time to celebrate by growing the business of your dreams.

 Additional reporting by Julie Thompson.

 B. newsletter is your digest of bite-sized news, thought & brand leadership, and entertainment.
 All in one email.